BenLever/COM528-AE2-BenLever/README.md

 the project will be served at `http://localhost:8080/shoppingCartApplication/home`

 ## Requirements
-This application has been tested with the following.
-Other variations may work but have have not been tested and hence are not supported:
+This application has been tested with the following:
  - Java 11
  - Tomcat 8.5
  - Browser - Google Chrome